 gas.

-The sale agreement
+The preliminary sale agreement

-It legally governs:
+It legally frames:

 • the price,